jundalisay/superb/content/en/research/descartes/world/chapter-02.md

 The power to move and the power that determines that motion's direction are two completely different things.
 These can exist one without the other (as I have set out in the Dioptrics)[9].
 Each part moves in the way least difficult* for it by the bodies around it.[10]

-> *Superphysics note= This is the path of least resistance for each quantum
+> *Superphysics note: This is the path of least resistance for each quantum